Wander Franco Player Props: Rays vs. Mariners

 Wander Franco At The Plate

-- Franco has an OPS of .803, fueled by an OBP of .345 and a team-best slugging percentage of .458 this season.
+- Franco leads Tampa Bay in slugging percentage (.465) thanks to 34 extra-base hits.

-- Among the qualifying hitters in MLB, he ranks 25th in batting average, 46th in on-base percentage, and 59th in slugging.
+- Among qualifying hitters in MLB action, he ranks 25th in batting average, 47th in on-base percentage, and 46th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.